Trinity River Campus Gallery

 The East Fork Gallery

-Visitors to an exhibit in the East Fork GalleryThe East Fork Gallery at the Trinity River Campus is dedicated to presenting relevant and engaging exhibitions by established and emerging artists, curators, designers, and other creators.
+Visitors to an exhibit in the East Fork GalleryThe East Fork Gallery is located in downtown Fort Worth at the Trinity River Campus.
+It is dedicated to presenting relevant and engaging exhibitions by established and emerging artists, curators, designers, and other creators.

 The exhibition space also offers opportunities for faculty and students to explore, innovate, and exhibit their own artwork.